INSPIRED-GMU/HaTe-Detector/README.md

 Run:
 - Replace all secret keys (clientID, clientSecret, api_token, connectionURI) according to the Google Doc
 - To run the frontend application, navigate to /app and enter the command 'yarn start'
-- To run the backend server, navigate to /api and enter the command 'npm index.js'
+- To run the backend server, navigate to /api and enter the command 'node index.js'